Non-archimedean topological monoids: Introduction

 \section{Introduction}

-The importance of non-archimedean topological groups is well known in non-archimedean analysis and applications.
-Recall that a topological group $G$ is non-archimedean (NA, in short) if it has a local basis at the identity every member of which is an open subgroup of $G$.
-There are several equivalent definitions.
+A topological group $G$ is non-archimedean (NA, in short) if it has a local basis at the identity every member of which is an open subgroup of $G$.
+The importance of NA topological groups is well known in topology and non-archimedean analysis.
+They play a central role in the Kechris-Pestov-Todorcevic \cite{KPT} theory regarding Fra\"{i}ss\'{e} structures.
+For example, recall a characterization of Polish NA groups as the automorphism groups $\rm{Aut}(\mathbb{A})$ of countable Fra\"{i}ss\'{e} structures $\mathbb{A}$, \cite[Section 6.6]{Pe-nbook}.

+There are several equivalent definitions for NA groups.
 One may show (see \cite{MS1}) that $G$ is NA if and only if it admits a proper $G$-compactification $\nu \colon G \hookrightarrow Y$, where $Y$ is a Stone space (i.e., $Y$ is compact and zero-dimensional) and $G$ is treated as a $G$-space with respect to the usual left action.

 This reformulation suggests a natural analog for topological monoids.
-Synthesizing some ideas and techniques from the papers \cite{Me-cs07} (about compactifiable monoids) and \cite{MS1} (about NA groups), naturally leads us to the definition of {\it non-archimedean monoids}.
+Synthesizing some ideas and techniques from the papers \cite{Me-cs07} (about compactifiable monoids) and \cite{MS1} (about NA groups), we introduce {\it non-archimedean monoids}.
 More precisely, we say that a topological monoid $S$ is \textit{left non-archimedean} (in short, l-NA) if there exists a proper $S$-compactification $\nu \colon S \hookrightarrow Y$ of the left action of $S$ on itself, where $Y$ is a Stone space (Definition \ref{d:NA-action}).
 Similarly we define the \textit{right non-archimedean monoids} (r-NA).

 Note that a topological monoid $S$ is l-NA if and only if its opposite monoid $S^{op}$ is r-NA.
 A topological group $G$ is l-NA if and only if it is r-NA as the inversion map $G \to G^{op}, \ g \mapsto g^{-1}$ is a topological isomorphism.
 In contrast to NA groups, there is a clear asymmetry for monoids.
 There are l-NA monoids which are not r-NA and vice versa (see Example \ref{ex:contrast}).